My name is Mark John Buenconsejo, and here are 10 things about me:

 - I am a computer programmer, and have been coding since the 90s.

-- I am interested in using software to solve big problems in the field of Technology, Healthcare, Finance, and Education.
+- I am interested in using software to help solve big problems in the field of Healthcare, Education, Finance, and Economic Opportunity.

-- I am always curious, about many things (specially social behavior), and obsess in understanding them, and learning deeper.
+- I am curious about many things (specially social behavior), and obsess in understanding them, and learning deeper.